ihmeuw/vivarium_research/docs/source/other_models/pregnancy/index.rst

   *At initialization:*

   1. Assign pregnancy state according to state prevalence values
-  2. Assign pregnancy outcome according to pregnancy outcome table probabilities
+  2. Assign partial or full term duration according to table in `Pregnancy term lengths`_ section
   3. Assign sex of infant if pregnancy outcome is a stillbirth or live birth
   4. Assign duration of pregnancy depending on pregnancy outcome and sex of the infant
   5. Determine the amount of time remaining in pregnancy from the duration of pregnancy